-Only 20km from Mandalay, Inwa can be reached by taking a bus, taxi, or motorbike from Mandalay to Myint Nge.
-Motorbikes tend to be faster, taking only 30 minutes to reach the rivers edge, where a small ferry transports you across the river to Inwa.
+Only 12 mi (20km) from Mandalay, Inwa can be reached by bus, taxi, or motorbike from Mandalay to Myint Nge.
+Motorbikes tend to be faster, taking only 30 minutes to reach the river's edge, where a small ferry transports you across the river to Inwa.

 Since Inwa is relatively large, there are locals waiting to take visitors around the typical sightseeing circuit in pony-drawn carts.
 However, this method of transportation around the vast city does limit your chance to explore on your own and take your time.